 What are Bad Backlinks?

-On the other hand, a bad backlink will come from an untrusted source that isn’t related to you in any shape or form.
+On the other hand, a bad backlink will come from an untrusted source that isn’t related to you in any form.
 Websites that violate Google’s Webmaster Guidelines are penalized.
 Google’s algorithms are supposed to catch any infractions, but they also have manual reviewers who can give out penalties.
 Being associated with these types of spammy sites can damage your SEO.
 To help prevent bad backlinks, you need to do a quick analysis of the site you plan to use.
 Here’s what you need to do.

-Take a Look at the Website
+Look at the Website

-Even when a site has great SEO metrics, it doesn’t necessarily mean that it will work for your particular link building campaign.
-When the website you’re targeting isn’t relevant to your own site, you’re probably creating a bad backlink.
+Even when a site has great SEO metrics, it doesn’t necessarily mean that it will work for your link building campaign.
+When the website you’re targeting isn’t relevant to your own site, you create a bad backlink.
 If you have a website that sells old-fashioned soda, it’s not going to help you at all to get a backlink from a blog about travel destinations or a website about photography equipment.
 You also need to have clear, relevant anchor text for the link.
 This is the visible and clickable link text that contains the hyperlink.
 It gives users at least some idea of what they’re clicking towards.

 See How Often They Publish New Content